OpenDataDE/DE_School_Choice_Sherpa/content.md

 # Step 2.
 Get Your Paperwork Ready

 Register at home school (if not already enrolled).
 Gather necessary support documents.

 Set up an account on schoolchoicede.com and begin the application.
 Gather necessary information.

+Meet application deadlines.

 Complete supplemental materials.
 Is additional information, audition or interview required?

-# Step 4.
+# Step 3.
 Apply to a School

 Timeline
 * Prior to November: Get Your Paperwork Ready